starlinglab/integrity-v2/docs/quickstart.md

 ## Installation
-First you will need to install the correct binary for your computer, which will be provided publicly later.
+First you will need to install the correct binary for your computer, found here: [https://github.com/starlinglab/integrity-v2/releases](https://github.com/starlinglab/integrity-v2/releases)

 First, `cd` into the directory that contains the binary and config files with the JWT and other settings

-All commands will be appended with `./integrity-v2` at the beginning, for example `./integrity-v2 search cids`
+All local commands will be appended with `./integrity-v2` at the beginning, for example `./integrity-v2 search cids`

+All commands on starling server are appended with `starling`

-> Note - you may have to go into privacy and security settings (on mac) and allow this appication to be run on your computer
+> Note - you may have to go into privacy and security settings (on mac) and allow this CLI appication to be run on your computer

 ### Config File
 Alongside the binary, (wherever it's installed) you need to have a config file names `integrity-v2.toml` file, with at least the following.
 See the [example toml file](/example_config.toml) in this repo